moja-global/community-website/website/case-studies/introduction-to-flint-modules.md

 A yield table is a table which indicates the volume of wood per unit area of forest that is expected to be at different ages compared to other trees.

-This module creates the yield tables for multiple hardwood and softwood species components depending upon the age of the tree, species type and species ID of the tree.
+This module creates the yield tables for multiple hardwood and softwood species components depending upon the tree's age, species type and species ID of the tree.

-It also gives a summary of total volume of the species growth curve and creates a yield table for a specific type with the transform result yield data.
+It also summarises the total volume of the species growth curve and creates a yield table for a specific type with the transform result yield data.

 ##### Yield Table Growth Module

-This module creates and updates yield tables for different land types like peatland and moss, and transfers content between various biomass pools.
-It requires the growth yield curve to work which it retrieves from the stand growth curve factory file.
-It also performs turnover and decay of different pools in its one time step.
+This module creates and updates yield tables for different land types like peatland and moss and transfers content between various biomass pools.
+It requires the growth yield curve to work, which it retrieves from the stand growth curve factory file.
+It also performs turnover and decay of different pools in one step.

 The [Turnover module](#turnover-module) and the [Decomposition module](#decomposition-module) are also used as a pre-requisite for the GCBM.